claudyus/share/README.md

 You can upload a file called '.deny_list' to a given bucket to avoid to expose uploaded files.
 Another operation that can be disable il bucket deletion, in this case you should upload a '.deny_delete' file.
+The '.token_upload' file can be used to set a bearer authorization token following RFC6750.

 ## Configuration